Campus Safety and Crime Information

 Sanctions

-Upon determination that a student or employee has committed rape, acquaintance rape or another sexual offense, the following sanctions are available:
+Upon determination that a student or employee has committed rape, acquaintance rape, or another sexual offense, the following sanctions are available:

 • Criminal charges